philips-labs/terraform-aws-github-runner/README.md

 To be able to support a number of use-cases the module has quite a lot of configuration options.
 We try to choose reasonable defaults.
 The several examples also show for the main cases how to configure the runners.

 - Org vs Repo level.
 You can configure the module to connect the runners in GitHub on an org level and share the runners in your org.
 Or set the runners on repo level and the module will install the runner to the repo.
 There can be multiple repos but runners are not shared between repos.
+- Multi-Runner module.
+This modules allows to create multiple runner configurations with a single webhook and single GitHub App to simply deployment of different types of runners.
+Refer to the [ReadMe](.modules/../modules/multi-runner/README.md) for more information to understand the functionality.
-- Checkrun vs Workflow job event.
-You can configure the webhook in GitHub to send checkrun or workflow job events to the webhook.
+- Workflow job event.
+You can configure the webhook in GitHub to send workflow job events to the webhook.
 Workflow job events are introduced by GitHub in September 2021 and are designed to support scalable runners.
-We advise when possible using the workflow job event, you can set `runner_enable_workflow_job_labels_check = true` to let the webhook only accept jobs based on the labels configured.
-The webhook will check the custom labels provided via the variable `runner_extra_labels` and the GitHub managed labels, "self-hosted", OS and architecture.
-The OS and architecture are derived from the settings.
-By default the check is disabled.
+We advise when possible using the workflow job event.
 - Linux vs Windows. you can configure the OS types linux and win.
 Linux will be used by default.
 - Re-use vs Ephemeral.
 By default runners are re-used for till detected idle.
 Once idle they will be removed from the pool.
 To improve security we are introducing ephemeral runners.
 Those runners are only used for one job.
 Ephemeral runners are only working in combination with the workflow job event.
 We also suggest using a pre-build AMI to improve the start time of jobs.
 - GitHub Cloud vs GitHub Enterprise Server (GHES).
 The runner support GitHub Cloud as well GitHub Enterprise Server.
 For GHES we rely on our community to test and support.
 We have no possibility to test ourselves on GHES.
 - Spot vs on-demand.
 The runners use either the EC2 spot or on-demand life cycle.
 Runners will be created via the AWS [CreateFleet API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html).
 The module (scale up lambda) will request via the CreateFleet API to create instances in one of the subnets and of the specified instance types.

-#### ARM64 support via Graviton/Graviton2 instance-types
+- ARM64 support via Graviton/Graviton2 instance-types.
 When using the default example or top-level module, specifying `instance_types` that match a Graviton/Graviton 2 (ARM64) architecture (e.g. a1, t4g or any 6th-gen `g` or `gd` type), you must also specify `runner_architecture = "arm64"` and the sub-modules will be automatically configured to provision with ARM64 AMIs and leverage GitHub's ARM64 action runner.
 See below for more details.

 ## Usages